Akshat2312/EmpowerSoC/README.md

 understand and self-explanatory.
 The Installation Procedure and Tutorials have been presented in a lucid manner and guides the users how to start using the tool.

+The emerging trend in applications for the ever increasing functionality, performance and integration within SoC is leading to designs that dissipate power in huge amounts and hence it has become essential to keep an eye at the amount of power dissipation while designing a SoC.
+This makes the EmpowerSoC an indispensable tool for the researchers who wish to put forward new low power SoC designs.
 -------------------------------------------------------------------------------------------------
 # Note: